siennathesane/cesiumdb/README.md

 - [ ] Revisit the merge iterator.
 The benchmarks have it at ~115ms for a full scan of 8 memtables with 100,000 keys each.
 I have no idea if this is a mismatch of my expectations or a gross inability of mine to optimize it further.
   Every optimization I've tried is 5-20% slower (including my own cache-optimized min heap) than this.
-- [ ] Write some kind of auto-configuration for the generalized configs.

 ## License